Skip to main content

 Create the release branch

-We are going to create a branch from master to branch-v2.X where the tag will be generated and where new fixes will be applied as part of the maintenance for the release.
+We are going to create a release branch where the tag will be generated and where new fixes will be applied as part of the maintenance for the release.

 It is recommended to create a fresh clone of the repository to avoid any local files interfering in the process: